 The fee simple estate (aka fee simple absolute, fee ownership, estate of inheritance) is absolute ownership of the property and entitles the owner to all rights of the property, which are only restricted by law or private restrictions, such as zone ordinances or covenants.
 At the death of the owner, the estate passes to the owner's heirs.

-A fee simple defeasible estate is an estate in which the duration of ownership is subject to some condition, of which there are 2 types.
-Both the fee simple defeasible subject to a condition subsequent and the fee simple determinable require that some condition be satisfied or that an event happens or doesn’t happen.
+A fee simple defeasible estate is an estate in which the duration of ownership is subject to some condition, of which there are 2 types (defeasible means capable of being annulled or voided).
+Both the fee simple defeasible subject to a condition subsequent and the fee simple determinable require that some condition be satisfied or that an event happens or doesn't happen.
 They differ when the condition is no longer satisfied.
-With the fee simple defeasible, the original owner has the right of reentry, but must go to court to obtain it.
+With the fee simple defeasible, the original owner has the right of re-entry, but must go to court to obtain it.
 With the fee simple determinable, the original owner has the possibility of reverter—the property will revert back to the owner automatically, without having to go to court or re-enter the land if the condition is not satisfied.